mstefarov/fCraft/branch-0.60x/README.txt

         uses cached verification information, use the proper log-in procedure in WoM.
 The "Resume" function only works as long as your IP does not change and as long as the server does not restart.
+    5. If you are using WoM and connecting with a bookmark, make sure that the bookmarked address starts with "http://www.minecraft.net/..." and not "mc://...".
+Addresses in the form "mc://" are temporary, and will stop working whenever the server is restarted.

 Other players cannot connect from the same LAN/network as me:
     Minecraft client has a lot of trouble working on LAN.
 You probably will not be able to connect via the public URL.
-Fortunately, there is a workaround:
+There is a workaround:

     1. Check "Allow connections from LAN without verification" in ConfigGUI.
         (or set <AllowUnverifiedLAN> to true in config.xml).